magiruuvelvet/jimaku-editor/README.en.md

  - `blur-radius`

    Gaussian blur radius.
 Value can have decimal places.
+   Blur is only applied to the background / text border.

    Default is 10

  - `blur-sigma`

    Gaussian blur sigma.
 Value can have decimal places.
+   Blur is only applied to the background / text border.

    Default is 0.5